mathiscode/reactify-boilerplate/CONTRIBUTING.md

 ## Documentation

-Please update the docs accordingly so that there are no discrepencies between the API and the documentation.
+If necessary, update the documentation to reflect your changes.

 ## Developing